We’re often asked “What is workplace mediation?”.

 Workplace Mediation is a completely voluntary and confidential way to resolve informal and formal conflict at work.
-It involves a professionally trained, independent, impartial person helping two or more individuals or groups to reach a solution that’s acceptable to everyone.
-The workplace mediator doesn’t make judgments or determine outcomes – they ask questions.
-Questions that help to uncover underlying problems, questions that help the parties to understand the issues, questions to help them to clarify the options for resolving their differences.
+It involves a professionally trained, independent, impartial person.
+The mediator helps two or more individuals or groups to reach a solution that’s acceptable to everyone.
+A workplace mediator doesn’t make judgments or determine outcomes.
+They ask questions that help to uncover underlying problems.
+They help the parties to understand each others issues.
+Therefore, the mediator helps them to clarify the options for resolving the parties differences.

-So part of the answer to the question “What is workplace mediation?” is that it’s a way of finding a way forward, it focuses on working together to go forward, not determining who was right or wrong in the past.
-It doesn’t guarantee an answer, it can’t, but what it can guarantee is the chance to resolve conflict more constructively.
+So, part of the answer to the question “What is workplace mediation?” is that it’s a way of finding a way forward.
+It focuses on working together to move forward, instead of determining who was right or wrong.
+It doesn’t guarantee an answer, but it can guarantee is the chance to resolve conflict more constructively.

 - perceptions of harassment, discrimination or bullying

 Mediation complements formal procedures for workplace issues.
 It’s based on the principle of problem solving with a focus on the future and rebuilding relationships.
 A successful mediation should lead to both parties feeling that the outcome is fair, reasonable and appropriate.
 Mediation can be included in the grievance procedures, as a step before instigating the formal grievance process.
 Mediation can be used after the grievance process.
 It can give the parties involved the chance to repair their employment relationship.
 They can also agree how future interactions will be handled.